ArmadaDev25/Gamemaker_minigames/README.md

 ### Overview
 Space Dodger is a game that I built based off the GameMaker Space Rocks Tutorial.
 I built it as a way to learn Gamemaker.
 Throughout following the tutorial I added additional code and machanics to the game.
 I did this using in order to solidify what I was learning as well as challenge myself.

+### Additional Features I Added
+- Player Lives - Players can be destoyed 3 additional times in order to give them more chances to score more points.
+The players remaining lives are indicated at the top left of the screen.